 I also browsed the clothing boutiques in Gamla Stan (known as Old Town Stockholm), the very center of where Stockholm was founded.
 This is where more local and/or handcrafted products are found.

 As well as the regional Scandinavian Explorer's vests, jackets, and coats (which vegans avoid, so it would be so amazing to see these free of animal products).

-Fortunately, there are plenty of shops in Gamla Stan that sell clothing, accessories, and household goods made from flax (including organic flax!).
-Options!
+There were even shops in Gamla Stan selling clothing, accessories, and household goods made from flax (including organic flax).
+Vegan and eco options!

-And, for a delightful twist, Ester's boutique has vintage-style clothing that immediately draws one in.
-Designed in Sweden and handcrafted in the EU, it has an ethical focus.
-Ja!
+And, for an adorable twist, Ester's boutique has vintage-style clothing that immediately draws one in.
+Designed in Sweden and handcrafted in the EU, Ester’s also has an ethical focus.

 The most peaceful time to shop in Stockholm during the summer, I have found, is in the morning (cooler temps, no crowds).

 Many shops might not open until 10 am (yet, that's still okay, crowd-wise).

 Local coffee shops/cafes have free bathrooms for customers, which I’ve found to be the perfect reason to stop and enjoy a little beverage/snack (fika), free wi-fi, and local culture.